maxxu05/relcon/README.md

 \end{align*}
 $$ -->

-The training pipeline and relative loss function can be found in `models/RelCon/RelCon_Model.py`, and it uses a ResNet backbone to encode the signals, which can be found in `nets/ResNet1D/ResNet1D_Net.py`.
+The training pipeline and relative loss function can be found in `models/RelCon/RelCon_Model.py`.
+RelCon is a network agnostic approach, but in our implementation, we use a ResNet backbone to encode the signals, which can be found in `nets/ResNet1D/ResNet1D_Net.py`.
 RelCon can be trained by running:

     python run_exp.py --config 25_3_8_relcon